briansu2004/udemy-devops-real-projects/008-AnsibleVagrantJenkinsDeployment/02_Y_Windows_Ubuntu.md

 Connection to 192.168.33.10 closed.
 DevOps 🚀 devbox %
 ```

-ssh-copy-id is a command-line tool used to securely copy a user's public key to a remote server's authorized_keys file, allowing the user to log in to the server without having to enter a password.

-The command syntax for ssh-copy-id is:

-`ssh-copy-id [options] [user@]hostname`

-Here, options refers to any additional command-line options that can be passed to the command, and user@hostname specifies the remote server to which the public key is to be copied.
-If user is not specified, the current username is used by default.

-When you run ssh-copy-id, it will prompt you for the password for the remote server.
-Once you enter the password, the command will copy your public key to the remote server's authorized_keys file.
-From that point forward, you should be able to log in to the server using SSH without having to enter a password.
 -->

 We can run below **ad-hoc** command to make sure the Ansible is able to talk to the VM: